 "Scandals will inevitably arise..." —Luke 17:1

-I just returned from the store, where I heard a man talking disgustedly on his cell phone about yet another sexual abuse scandal in the Catholic Church.
+I just returned from the grocery store, where I heard a man talking disgustedly on his cell phone about yet another sexual abuse scandal in the Catholic Church.
 What does Jesus say about scandal?

 In Luke chapter 17, Jesus presents a "scandal cycle" that is to lead to an end result of faith:

-- He sternly warns all to avoid scandal (Lk 17:1-2), a word which can be translated as leading others to sin.
+- He sternly warns all to avoid scandal (Lk 17:1-2), a word which can also be translated as leading others to sin.

 - This warning must lead us to be on guard (Lk 17:3).
 We are to correct both ourselves and those involved in scandalous behavior (Lk 17:3).